bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/displayname.md

 It is usually preferred by consoles and profilers over [`func.name`](name) to display the name of a function.

-By entering the following in a console, it should display as something like “`function My Function()`”:
+By entering the following in a console, it should display as something like "`function My Function()`”:

     var a = function() {};
     a.displayName = 'My Function';